bisgardo/concordium-docker/README.md

   This value of this variable only matters when catching up a large number of blocks - setting it to 1 is fine during normal operation.

-The variables may be passed to the `docker-compose` command above or persisted in a `.env` file as described below (see [`testnet.env`](./testnet.env) and [`mainnet.env`](./mainnet.env);
+The variables may be passed to the `docker compose` command above or persisted in a `.env` file as described below (see [`testnet.env`](./testnet.env) and [`mainnet.env`](./mainnet.env);
 note that `TXLOG_PGPASSWORD` still has to be passed explicitly).